 "We absolutely feel that better disclosure and better regulation are important.
 We're working with everyone we can," says George Hanzimanolis, president of the National Association of Mortgage Brokers.

 The association's Web site appeals to members for support, warning that "the mortgage broker industry is being attacked on every front. ...
-Our industry will be unrecognizable if changes policymakers have proposed are made final."
+Our industry will be unrecognizable if changes policymakers have proposed

 With more than 50,000 firms and 400,000 employees, mortgage brokers are mostly independent contractors who act as middle-men between mortgage borrowers and lenders.

 In 2005, they originated 25 percent of U.S. prime mortgages and about 60 percent of subprime mortgages, according to the Government Accountability Office, a research arm of Congress.

 More recently, the industry has suffered as housing has slumped, particularly in states where home prices soared the most a few years ago, such as Florida, Nevada and California.

 Hanzimanolis says the association is generally supportive of national licensing standards, as long as they don't unfairly single out brokers and are uniform for brokers, bankers, credit unions and other lenders.

 "You're going to see a much more professional industry in the next year and ... going forward," he says.